The Bulgarian Legal System and Legal Research

 Online information is limited but annotations can be obtained from:

-The legal treatises of prominent Bulgarian legal theorists and/or practitioners are published in the specialized legal journals, magazines and digests mentioned above (see Section 6).
-Some major legal research papers on current issues concerning the Bulgarian jurisprudence are published as legal manuals for students and practicing jurists.
+The legal treatises of prominent Bulgarian legal theorists and/or practitioners are published in the specialized legal journals, magazines, and digests mentioned above (see Section 6).
+Some major legal research papers on current issues concerning Bulgarian jurisprudence are published as legal manuals for students and practicing jurists.
 The latter are also available online at lex.bg.

 Commercial Law: